Hannah O'Rourke, RN, PhD

 Courses Taught

-In the undergraduate program, I have taught undergraduate research and statistics courses, and most recently Foundations of Nursing (I).
+In the undergraduate program, I have taught undergraduate research and statistics courses, Foundations of Nursing (I), and undergraduate honors seminars (NURS 399).
+I am the coordinator for the honors program.

-In the graduate program, I teach courses related to systematic review methodology and knowledge translation.
+In the graduate program, I have taught courses related to systematic review methodology and knowledge translation.

 Mentorship and Supervision

-• Masters (thesis) and doctoral students must include in the email (1) a cover letter that clearly describes how their area of interest aligns with the CONNECT-QoL research program; (2) a max 1-pg description of their research area of interest with reference to relevant literature (additional pages listing references can be included); and (3) a CV.
+To make a supervisory request, please email hannah.orourke@ualberta.ca with: (1) a cover letter that clearly describes how your area of interest closely aligns with the core aims of the CONNECT-QoL research program; (2) a max 1-pg (single-spaced) description of your proposed research area of interest with reference to relevant literature (additional pages listing references can be included); and (3) a CV

 Faculty receive many requests.
-Inquiries that are missing these elements may not be responded to.
+Inquiries that are missing any of these attachments may not be responded to.

 Courses